Scott-oustudent/Cheat-Sheets/Markdown.md

 ![Keep calm](https://wallpapers.com/images/hd/keep-calm-and-keep-coding-ysb1jwkfm4fx7hhl.jpg "Poster example")

-I will be Addring to this so keep an Eye out
+I will be Adding to this so keep an Eye out.